sansneo/prime/README.md

 sh build.sh
 ```

-It's going to take a while...
+This is gonna take a while...
 You'll find the resulting files in `build/`.
 To learn more, take a look at `build.sh` and refer to [void-linux/void-mklive](https://github.com/void-linux/void-mklive).